lilfolr/cits5503-book/Part2.md

 Log on to AWS and terminate your EC2 instance

 Then go to the security groups page, and delete your group.
 Note, you will need to wait for you instance to terminate before deleting the group

+If you're up for a challenge, try use boto to delete your resources :\)

 [^1]: Note: If you have multiple aws profiles, set your uwa one as the default one for this lab \[in `~/.aws/credentials`\]